Frequently Asked Questions

 What is the oldest grave?

 The oldest grave belongs to Bridget Harwood (1715-1762).
 She came from Massachusetts with some of her children in 1761.
-She dies shortly after the land for the cemetery was set aside.
+She died shortly after the land for the cemetery was set aside.
 Her grandson, Benjamin Harwood, was the first child of settlers born in Bennington.

 Is the cemetery still active?